mowriz/mc_acorn/README.md

 - Changes the name to "Acorn"
 - All properties (hunger, saturation, etc.) remain the same
 - All recipes and uses continue to work
+- Adds acorn drops from oak leaves (2.5% chance when breaking leaves)

 ## Minecraft Version: